UnschooledGamer/Acode-SpellChecker-Plugin/readme.md

 3. Select the **"Spell Check"** command.
 4. The plugin will then highlight any misspelled words.

+The plugin also performs real-time spell checking as you type, with a small delay to ensure good performance.

 ## Supported Languages

 Currently, the plugin defaults to **English (US)**.